-Three newly commissioned Multi-Purpose Assault Crafts (MPAC MKIII) of thes Navy will soon be equipped with multi-purpose missiles, the local Department of National Defense (DND) said.
+Three newly commissioned Multi-Purpose Assault Crafts (MPAC MKIII) of the Philippines Navy will soon be equipped with Spike ER multi-purpose missiles, the local Department of National Defense (DND) said.
 The missiles are expected to arrive in country during the first quarter of 2018.
-Israel’s company is providing three Mini Typhoon weapon systems for the new boats, that were commissioned into service in May 2017.
+Israel’s Rafael Advanced Defense Systems company is providing three Mini Typhoon weapon systems for the new boats, that were commissioned into service in May 2017.
 Each will receive the remotely controlled weapon mount also fitted with missile launchers.